Call of Duty: Modern Warfare 3: Characters

 The game sees the return of Task Force 141 members Captain John "Soap" MacTavish (Kevin McKidd), Captain John Price (Billy Murray) and Russian loyalist "Nikolai" (Robin Atkin Downes).
 Task Force 141 was officially disavowed due to Shepherd's death, with the truth of his involvement in igniting World War III known only to Price, Soap, and Nikolai.
 For most of the game, the player controls Yuri (Tony Curran), an ex-Spetsnaz operator and former associate of Russian Ultranationalist terrorist Makarov, who joins Task Force 141 on their hunt for Makarov, who returns as the game's main antagonist.
 Several playable characters have been added, including Delta Force operator Staff Sergeant Derek "Frost" Westbrook; Special Air Service Sergeant Marcus Burns; and Andrei Harkov, a Russian FGS agent tasked with protecting the Russian president.
 Just like President Al-Fulani in the first game, Soap is only "playable" during the game's opening sequence; while Price becomes the player character in the game's final mission, and is the only character in the trilogy who speaks while playable.
 The player also takes control of an AC-130 TV Operator during the Battle of Paris.

 New non-player characters (NPCs) include Delta Force operatives "Sandman" (William Fichtner), "Truck" (Idris Elba), and "Grinch" (Timothy Olyphant), who serve as Frost's squadmates.
-Captain MacMillan briefly returns from Call of Duty 4: Modern Warfare as "Baseplate".
-Craig Fairbrass, who originally voiced the characters Gaz and Ghost, returns to voice SAS operative Sergeant Wallcroft, who originally had a minor role in the first Modern Warfare.
+Captain MacMillan briefly returns from Call of Duty 4: Modern Warfare as "Baseplate" (also Curran).
+Craig Fairbrass, who originally voiced the characters Gaz and Ghost, reprises his role SAS operative Sergeant Wallcroft, who originally had a minor role in the first Modern Warfare.

 Locations featured in the game include India, the United States, Sierra Leone, the United Kingdom, Germany, Somalia, France, the Czech Republic, Russia, and the United Arab Emirates.